goldbergyoni/nodebestpractices/README.md

 # `Security Practices`

-## our contributirs working on this section, would you like to join?
+## Our contributors are working on this section.
+Would you like to join?

 <br/><br/><br/>
 # `Performance Practices`

-## our contributirs working on this section, would you like to join?
+## Our contributors are working on this section.
+Would you like to join?

 <br/><br/><br/>